 We’re no strangers to the wet in my adopted northwest home and I now find myself more inclined to thoroughly clean my shoes after nasty rides and place them straight on the Dryguy.
 ‘Cross shoes that don’t stink may be a pipe-dream, certainly in my case, but drying them out semi-regularly definitely makes a dent in their olfactory offense.
 The airing action helps with odor, prevents mildew and will help to increase footwear’s longevity.

-The Dryguy is great for youmulti-day events or for pre-warming your ‘cross shoes just before heading out the door to train.
+The Dryguy is great for your multi-day events or for pre-warming your ‘cross shoes just before heading out the door to train.
 The unit is small enough to include in your gear bag for weekend race trips and has become a staple in my equipment arsenal.